bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/20_prerequisites/2010_optional_local_setup.md

 ### Set up a ‘pipenv’ for our Python dependencies.

-This is optional, but is a and good practice for compartmentalizing Ppython dependencies and libraries from each other when you’re on a system where you may be working with multiple projects.
-In this example, we’ll be installing our Checkov.io scanning tool into the pipenv, but you can alsocould just as well install Ccheckov globally with `pip install checkov` instead.
+This is optional, but is a and good practice for compartmentalizing Python dependencies and libraries from each other when you’re on a system where you may be working with multiple projects.
+In this example, we’ll be installing our Checkov scanning tool into the pipenv, but you can also just as well install Checkov globally with `pip install checkov` instead.

 ```